GH-GO/SkewNormalProject/README.md

 # SkewNormalProject
-This project contains code and data related about Skew-Brownian processes.
+This project contains code and data about Skew-Brownian processes.

 Here the instructions on how to reproduce the results in the following article: